RPC methods

 The first argument to useRpc

 is the RPC method name (the name under which the RPC is exported).
 The second argument is a unique key, which Nuxt uses to avoid redundant fetches and repopulate server-side rendered data.
-For more details, consult the Nuxt documentation or check out the "Nuxt 3.8 - Client-side caching with getCachedData" YoutTube video by Alexander Lichter, a Core Nuxt Maintainer.
+For more details, consult the Nuxt documentation or check out the "Nuxt 3.8 - Client-side caching with getCachedData" YoutTube video by Alexander Lichter, a member of the Nuxt Core Team.

 We recommend using location-specific unique keys and explicitly passing data rather than assuming key usage and fetch behavior elsewhere.

 The third (optional) argument provides parameters to the RPC method.
-In this example, getShopId
+In this example, hasUserSubscribed

 doesn't require parameters.
 If parameters are needed, you can pass a reactive function or a computed value. useRpc

-will automatically re-fetch the data if any of the reactive parameters change.
+will automatically re-fetch the data when any of the reactive parameters change.

 useRpcCall